 - Material – 100% cotton 8.5 oz.
 Army Duck Canvas

-- BREATHABLE.
-Top air vents and zippable windows, complete with nets.
-You even can roll up the wall of cabin tent allowing a cool breeze to blow through on a summer’s day
+- BREATHABLE – Top air vents and zippable windows, complete with nets.
+You even can roll up the wall of the cabin tent allowing a cool breeze to blow through

 The Playdo 4-Season Waterproof Cotton Canvas Bell Tent is a nice full featured tent.
 Playdo is a Chinese company with their tents produced in China.
 To learn more about Playdo see their website here.